FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/Installation/PyPi/Linux/Install.md

 your FTS is now configured
 ![image](https://user-images.githubusercontent.com/60719165/142767335-c8283798-877e-4fab-b264-7c70f314b3d0.png)

-from the Admin console send a message hello world to the client
+If you have setup the UI, from the Admin console send a message hello world to the client
 ![image](https://user-images.githubusercontent.com/60719165/142767408-8e754ffa-7102-42ac-8254-a5ba35ff6526.png)